7brend7/chromekdbx/README.md

 ## Why do we need this?

-No clouds!
-All passwords stores locally.
+~~No clouds!
+All passwords stores locally.~~

+Now there are two options for store:
+   - local in browser ( IndexedDB )
+   - remote service with nodeJs and mongo ( allows synchronize )

 Kdbx is a great format and KeeWeb is a great utility for managing passwords... but not useful for browser pages even with auto-type function.